xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 Chrome sets a default UI language with the first Chrome window that opens.
 In other words, if you alter browser locales, for example, with command line arguments `chrome.exe --lang=de` to start Chrome in German, the Chrome driver still defines the default language from the Chrome browser.

-To test different browser locales, you can instead configure [Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html).
+To test different browser locales, you can instead configure Desired Capabilities.
+You can learn about this here: [Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html)

 ## Use Configured Desired Capability with Test Case Variables